Moutoussamy/BankCustomersChurnPred/README.md

 ![violinPlot_continuous](Results/violinPlot_continuous.png)

 Here, the continuous variables gives us some interresting information:
-- The credits score is not different between the churned and retained costumers.
+- The credits score is not different between the churned and retained customers.
-- The average age of the retained costumers seems to be lower than the churned costumers.
+- The average age of the retained customers seems to be lower than the churned customers.
-- The tenure do not seems to be different between the churned and retained costumers.
+- The tenure do not seems to be different between the churned and retained customers.
-- We can see a clear difference in the balance of the churned and retained costumers.
+- We can see a clear difference in the balance of the churned and retained customers.
-- The retained costumers present mostly one or two products.
+- The retained customers present mostly one or two products.
-- The estimated salary do not seems to be different between the churned and retained costumers.
+- The estimated salary do not seems to be different between the churned and retained customers.

 #### let's check the density of Age and Balance descriptors:

 ##### Age
 ![density_age](Results/density_age.png)

-    The avgerage age of churned costumers is 44.84 against 37.41 for the retained costumers
+    The avgerage age of churned customers is 44.84 against 37.41 for the retained customers

-Indeed, the average age of the cherned costumers is higher than the retained costumers (37 vs 45).
+Indeed, the average age of the cherned customers is higher than the retained customers (37 vs 45).
 This information is crucial for the modeling.

 ##### Balance

 ![Density_Balances](Results/Density_Balance.png)

-    The avgerage age of churned costumers is 91108.54 against 72745.3 for the retained costumers
+    The avgerage age of churned customers is 91108.54 against 72745.3 for the retained customers

-For the balcance, we can see two peaks both distributions: 0 and around 125 000. we can see that there are more costumers with a balance = 0 that stayed on the bank.
+For the balcance, we can see two peaks both distributions: 0 and around 125 000. we can see that there are more customers with a balance = 0 that stayed on the bank.
 This is even more visble on the following barplot:

 ![count_balance_zeros](Results/count_balance_zeros.png)

-I noticed that the costumers with a non-null balance are part of the retained costumers.
+I noticed that the customers with a non-null balance are part of the retained customers.
 Let's make a categorical variable based on this information.

 # 3. Data preprocessing